Brush up on your IRA facts

 You may begin withdrawing money from a traditional IRA without penalty after age 59½.
 Generally, previously untaxed contributions and earnings are taxable at the then-current regular income tax rate.
 Nondeductible contributions are generally not taxable because those amounts have already been taxed.

-You must begin receiving minimum annual distributions from your traditional IRA once you reach age 72 and then annually thereafter.
-If your distributions in any year after you reach 72 are less than the required minimum, you may be subject to an additional federal tax equal to 50% of the difference.
+You must begin receiving minimum annual distributions from your traditional IRA once you reach age 73 and then annually thereafter.
+If your distributions in any year after you reach 73 are less than the required minimum, you may be subject to an additional federal tax as high as 25% of the difference.

 Unlike traditional IRAs, Roth IRAs do not require the account holder to take distributions during his or her lifetime.
 This feature can prove very attractive to those individuals who would like to use the Roth IRA as an estate planning tool.